tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Gauntlets of Axes

+1/Day

+You summon forth a pair of golden axes.
+Until the end of the battle, you can attack with the axes as if they were heavy one-handed magic weapons with a default bonus of this item’s tier.
+You have no attack penalty with these axes, can use two-weapon fighting with them, and use your best ability modifier for attack and damage rolls.
+Out of battle, you can command the axes to undertake some axe-related task (chopping down a single tree, destroying a door, etc.), which they will magically complete (and using your attack stats if needed).

+**Quirk:** Whittles little toys.

+---

 #### Gauntlets of Clobbering

 _Recharge 16+:_ You deal +1d8 damage with two-handed weapons until the end of the battle (champion: +2d8; epic: +4d10).